 If you’re the spouse and sole beneficiary of the retirement account, you have several options.
 You can treat the inherited retirement account as yours and roll it over into a retirement account of your own, base RMDs on your age, base RMDs on your late spouse’s age at death and reduce the distribution period by 1 year annually or withdraw the entire amount by the end of the fifth year after retirement, provided your spouse died before the age at which he/she should have taken RMDs.
 If your spouse died before reaching the age for RMDs, you can wait until he or she would have reached age 70.5 to start taking distributions.

 The rules for beneficiaries who aren’t spouses are different.
 If the account owner died before the beginning date for RMDs, you can pocket the entire account balance by the end of the fifth year after the account owner’s death.
-Alternatively, you can calculate RMDs based on the Single Life Expectancy Table.
+Alternatively, you can calculate required minimum distributions based on the Single Life Expectancy Table.

 Photo credit: flickr